fedor/node-require-all-root/README.md

 ## Changelog

 **1.0.1**
-- Ensure module inner errors are thrown
+- Module inner errors are thrown
+- Allows to require all for relative path

 ## Thanks
 - **Felix Geisendörfer** for [require-all](https://github.com/felixge/node-require-all)